30 Interesting Websites That Use WordPress as a CMS 2023

 BoardShorts sells shorts for men and women online.
 The products are categorized and displayed neatly and accepted payment methods are mentioned prominently in the footer.

 Imaginative icons for free shipping and customer care are found in the header.
-The store also has a blog section, in which you can find a number of articles mostly about travel and shorts, too.View Live Page
+The store also has a blog section, in which you can find many articles about travel and shorts.View Live Page

-Invisible Children is an organization that is working hard to return the captive child soldiers of East Africa back to their homes.
+Invisible Children is an organization working hard to return the captive child soldiers of East Africa to their homes.
 It is actively engaged in collecting money to end the war in Africa.

 The call to Donate button remains sticky on the website, urging a visitor to contribute towards peace.
 The menu is located in a sidebar to the right.View Live Page